Tyrrrz/Tyrrrz.me/data/blog/wpf-frontend-using-ammyui/index.md

 ### Binding shortcuts

-Ammy also provides lots of shortcuts for declaring bindings.
+AmmyUI also provides lots of shortcuts for declaring bindings.
 A very basic binding can be set up like this:

 ```javascript
 TextBlock {